Fixed Assets Manager

 Frequently asked questions

 Depreciation as per Companies Act is the systematic allocation of the depreciable amount of an asset over its useful life.
-There are four inputs required to calculate depreciation – Useful life, Residual value, Depreciable Amount, Ready to use Date.
+There are four inputs required to calculate depreciation – Useful life, Residual value, Depreciable Amount, and Ready to use Date.

 Useful life is the period over which an asset is expected to be available for use by an entity.
 Schedule II to the Companies Act, 2013, specifies useful lives for this purpose.
 Calculation as per the useful life is true commercial depreciation bringing the financial statements prepared according to international standards.